Q. What is the Home Energy Savings Program?

 A. Eligible customers will have an incentive check issued within 45 days upon receipt of a completed and approved Incentive Application.
 The program will contact you if more information is required to complete your application.
 Please note that filling out forms incorrectly/incompletely will result in processing delays or denial.
 If you would like to check on the status of your application, please call our toll-free Customer Hotline at 1-800-942-0266.
 Phone hours are 8 a.m. – 6 p.m.
 (Mountain Time), Monday – Friday.

 Q. Is there a deadline to submit my Incentive Application?

-A. Please submit your completed Incentive Application with required any documentation, within 90 days of purchase or installation.
+A. Please postmark your completed Incentive Application with required any documentation, within 90 days of purchase or installation.

 Q. What are the terms and conditions of the Home Energy Savings Program?